-“The CPS-16s are each to proceed to their assigned base with all haste.
+“The CPS-16s are each to proceed to their designated base with all possible haste.
 I’ll fill you in when I know more, Eliza.”

-Captain Gavin leaned back in his office chair while staring at the Priority-One logo that still filled the vid monitor.
+Captain Gavin leaned back in his office chair while staring at the Priority-One logo that was still displayed on the vid monitor.
 The only thing he could imagine was that Christa had learned of a plot by the Denubbewa to recover the seven motherships.
-But how had she learned of it before an effort was made?
-Or had it been made?
+But how had she learned of it before a recovery mission had been attempted?
+Or had it already been attempted?
 No, she would have reported that.
-He reached out and tapped the point on the monitor to record a response to her Priority-One message.
+He reached out and tapped the contact point on the keyboard that would allow him to record a response to her Priority-One message.

 “Priority-One message to Commander Christa Marie Carver, Captain of the GSC Koshi.

-“I’ve given orders to have six CPS-16s, each carrying several full platoons of Marines with armor and light weapons, to deploy as soon as possible to each of the other new space stations.
+“I’ve given orders that six CPS-16s, each carrying several full platoons of Marines with armor and light weapons, deploy as soon as possible to each of the other new space stations.
 The Ares will be underway to your location within the hour.

-“Lawrence Frederick Gavin, Captain, Captain of the GSC Ares.
+“Lawrence Frederick Gavin, Captain, Captain of the GSC Battleship Ares.
 End of message.”

-The new space station currently under command of Commander Christa Carver was supposed to be roughly one-hundred fifty light-years from the present position of the Ares.
+The new space station currently under command of Commander Christa Carver was roughly one hundred fifty light-years from the present position of the Ares.
 Gavin estimated that the communication would take about forty-eight hours to reach the Koshi.
 Travel time to the station at Marc-One would be about three days and seventeen hours.
-After ordering the Com Chief to transmit the recorded message there was nothing else to be done without more information.
-So Gavin shrugged, stood up, and left the office in his quarters.
+Without more information, there was nothing else to be done after ordering the com chief to transmit the recorded message, so Gavin shrugged, stood up, and left the office in his quarters.
 Dinner was still waiting so he walked to his dining room and took his customary seat at the table.
-His steward heard him and immediately brought out the appetizer and a cup of steaming coffee.
-The message from Christa weighed heavily on his mind throughout dinner and afterwards.
+His steward saw him enter the dining room via the small closed-circuit monitor in the kitchen and immediately brought out the appetizer and a cup of steaming coffee.
+The message from Christa would weigh heavily on Gavin’s mind throughout dinner and afterwards.

-“Any word about that missing engineering noncom, Loretta,” Jenetta asked Admiral Plimley during a closed session of the Admiralty Board meeting in Jenetta’s office.
-Only the Admirals and the Jumakas were present.
+“Any word about that missing engineering noncom, Loretta?”
+Jenetta asked Admiral Plimley during a closed session of the Admiralty Board.
+They were meeting in Jenetta’s office, and only the Admirals and the Jumakas were present.

 “Not a whisper, Jen,” Plimley said.
 “We don’t know if he went AWOL, got caught up in trash being moved, or— perhaps something else happened.”

-“It’s the something else that bothers me.
-You said he was preparing a condition report on one of the Gate booths and the unit was powered up when they went looking for him at the end of the watch.
+“It’s the ‘something else’ that bothers me most.
+You said he was preparing a condition report on one of the Gate booths, and they found the unit powered up when they went looking for him at the end of the watch.
 If he somehow activated it, he could be anywhere in the galaxy.
 He might even be in another galaxy.
 I’ve been thinking about having one of our cyborgs come take a look at it to see if he can determine where our CPO might be.”

 “Someone has to have talked about seeing cyborgs at Lorense-Three by now.
-And there was the cyborg that Roger’s people converted to perform as an SCI undercover agent for us.
-I heard he was allowed to roam around the halls of the SCI complex on Quesann.
+And there was the cyborg that Roger’s people reprogrammed to perform as an SCI undercover agent for us.
+I heard he was allowed to roam around the halls of the SCI complex on Quesann at will.
 Hundreds of people had to have seen him.”

 “Everyone at SCI was ordered to never talk about it,” Admiral Bradlee said.

 “But we know that eventually someone will talk unless we keep them all sequestered and isolated,” Admiral Woo said.
-“Imagine how many top secrets have been revealed during pillow talk between service members?”
+“Imagine how many top secrets have been revealed during pillow talk between service members down through the ages.”

 “You’re right, Lon,” Jenetta said.
 “And sooner or later someone is bound to mention it where someone without the proper security clearance can overhear.
-Loretta, how about having some of your students examine the booth to see what they can learn.”
+Loretta, if we can’t bring a cyborg in, how about having some of your students examine the Personnel CJ Gate to see what they can learn.”

 “Students?
-Are you referring to the highly-trained Space Command scientists that are working with Sywasock?”
+Are you referring to those highly-trained Space Command scientists who are working with Sywasock?”

 “They already have hands-on experience.
-All of the CJ Gate booths that have been recovered have been brought to Lorense-Three for them to evaluate.
-So far we’ve been able to rebuild more than a dozen using parts from damaged units that are beyond repair.”
+All of the recovered CJ Gate booths have been brought to Lorense-Three for them to evaluate, with the exception of the one being evaluated by the missing noncom.
+So far, we’ve been able to rebuild more than a dozen using parts from damaged units that are beyond repair.”

 “Is that safe, Loretta?”
 Admiral Burke asked.

 “Yes, Raymond.
-For testing we’re using a weak power supply that Sywasock says is barely adequate to send someone a billion kilometers.
+For testing, we’re using an extremely weak power supply that Sywasock says should barely be adequate to send someone a billion kilometers.
 That’s less than the distance from Earth to Saturn at their closest conjunction.”

 “That’s still a considerable distance,” Admiral Ahmed said.